 Then God said, “Let us make man in our image, after our likeness.”

 So man was made in the image of God.

 And God looked at everything and said, “It is good.”

 But, despite initial impressions, something was not quite right.

-Before there was ever a temptation and a fall, the Father looked at his creation and found it lacking, saying : “It is not good for the man to be alone.
+Before there was ever a temptation and a fall, the Father looked at his creation and found it lacking.
+“It is not good for the man to be alone.
 I will make a suitable partner for him.”

-It’s as if God looked at the man, all alone in the vast creation and realized something about Himself: that man, created in God’s image was created for relationship.
-After all, is God not triune.
-Is he not a relationship of three persons in one God, a communion of persons?
+It’s as if God looked at the man, all alone in the vast creation and realized something about Himself.
+Man, created in God’s own image was created for more than his self.
+After all, is God not triune?
+Is he not a relationship of three in one – a communion of persons?

-How then, could a man, created in the image of a triune God be fulfilled alone?
+How could a man, created in the image of a triune God, be fulfilled alone?

 So, God brought all of the beasts of the field and birds of the air and all of the creepy, crawly things to the man to let him inspect them, to determine if any was a suitable partner.
 The man gave them all names, but none was deemed worthy of the task of being the man’s partner.